Buddha Dharma, or Buddhism,

 all sects of Buddhism (and perhaps Taoism and Yoga as well), is considered the source of ever-present enlightenment.
 Tantric

-teachings also get us to this ground source of consciousness, and includes special practices, such as transmuting the
+teachings also get us to this grounding source, and includes special practices, such as transmuting the energy behind

-energy behind emotions and desires for the purpose of transformation, and other Buddhist sects, including Theravada, also
+emotions and desires for the purpose of transformation, and other Buddhist sects, including Theravada, also have practices

-have practices that cultivate positive emotions, extending generosity of spirit as well as expanded perspective (ultimately
+that cultivate positive emotions, extending generosity of spirit as well as expanded perspective (ultimately to all, freeing

-be transformative?
 I believe so.
 Do I believe we even need religion to transform us?
 Not necessarily.
-It's the transformation
+It's the transformation of consciousness